 “Here the horse is more in the test position.
 What I like in this one is that the left front leg is placed in front of the body because the horse is in front of the rider and there is enough drive in the horse, and that is very important for dressage training, that the horse always has the idea – I can go forward.
 Nice in the top line, inside hind leg is carrying more weight than the pair diagonal front leg.
 Again the nose could be just a bit more on the vertical.”

 “There is a lot of uphill tendency in this picture, especially for a young horse, the wither is much much higher than the croup, the horse is steady on the bit, on the vertical, it could be a little bit higher in the poll perhaps.
 Especially important is his right hind leg is far under the body, under the vertical line of Jennifer, and is lower to the ground than the left front leg, this is still a true canter.
 Sometimes in the canter, the outside front leg of the diagonal is earlier on the ground than the inside hind leg, and then the horse has broken the diagonal, and is out of balance.
-Here you see the inside hind leg is for a very short moment, coming earlier to the ground, that is the reason the horse is so uphill.”
+Here you see the inside hind leg is for a very short moment, will come earlier to the ground, that is the reason the horse is so uphill.”

-“Behind the vertical is not a problem when you can stretch the horse, and he is connected there, and he can follow your hand, then there is no problem.
+“Behind the vertical is not a problem when you can stretch the horse, and she is connected there, and she can follow your hand, then there is no problem.
 There is no problem when your horse is bending from behind and carrying his weight on his hindlegs THEN you can stretch him a little more and then you can bring the neck into a lower position – but THERE HAS to be a connection.”

 Breeding your own dressage star this season?
 Go to www.ihb.com.au and don’t miss out on the best European bloodlines in the world – and available in Australia